adlnet/xapi-profiles/xapi-profiles-structure.md

 ## Patterns

-Patterns are groups of statements matching particular statement templates, ordered in certain ways.
+Patterns describe groups of statements matching particular statement templates, ordered in certain ways.
 For example, an allowed pattern in a video profile might start with a statement about playing a video and then be followed by statements about pausing, skipping, playing again, and so forth.
 A pattern is determined by a given registration, and possibly subregistration, a new extension.
 Specifically,

 * all statements following a primary Pattern MUST use the same registration.
 * when only one profile or only one pattern occurrence of each profile will be used, in a given registration, subregistrations SHOULD NOT be used.